-Computational Methods are of increasing importance and prominence in the field of Communication Science.
+Computational Communication Research (CCR) is a peer reviewed and open-access journal focusing on development and application of computational methods in communication science.
 CCR aims to provide a central home for communication scientists with an interest in and focus on computational methods — a place to read and publish the cutting edge work in this growing subfield.

 The Journal publishes 4 issues each year.

 CCR is an Open Access, online only journal, funded primarily through sponsorships and donations.
 CCR does not charge a subscription fee and does not currently charge a mandatory article processing fee.

 Cuihua (Cindy) Shen, UC Davis